-Debt Obligations
+8. Debt Obligations

 The Company has a \$5 million line of credit with the financial institution which also manages a substantial portion of its investment in marketable securities.
 The line is secured by the investments.
-During the 2005 fiscal year, the Company had additional net borrowings of \$500,000 but repaid the outstanding balance of \$3.3 million before the end of the fiscal year.
-During the year, advances against the line of credit bore interest at fixed and variable interest rates between 2.61% and 4.10%.
+During the 2006 fiscal year, the Company borrowed and repaid \$1 million.
+No amount is outstanding as of April 30, 2006.
+During the year, advances against the line of credit bore interest at variable interest rates between 5.67% and 5.91%.

-The Company's European subsidiaries have available approximately 2.9 million Euros (approximately \$3.7 million based on current rates of exchange between the dollar and the Euro) in bank credit lines to meet short-term cash flow requirements.
-As of April 30, 2005, no amount was outstanding under such lines of credit compared to \$634,000 outstanding on April 30, 2004.
+The Company's European subsidiaries have available approximately 2.4 million Euros (approximately \$3.0 million based on current rates of exchange between the dollar and the Euro) in bank credit lines to meet short-term cash flow requirements.
+As of April 30, 2006, no amount was outstanding under such lines of credit.
 Interest on these credit lines varies from 0.5% to 1.5% over the EURO Interbank Offered rate (EURIBOR).
-At April 30, 2005 and 2004, the rate was 2.096% and 2.056%, respectively, based on the 1 month EURIBOR.
+At April 30, 2006 and 2005, the rate was 3.166% and 2.096%, respectively, based on the 1 month EURIBOR.

-All remaining debt that was scheduled to mature has been repaid in full at April 30, 2005.
+All remaining debt that was scheduled to mature has been repaid in full at $April\ 30,\ 2006.$

-Accrued Liabilities
+9. Accrued Liabilities